2,458 texts in Legends of the Jews (Ginzberg)

 It’s a theme that pops up again and again, even in ancient stories.
 Take Moses, for example.
 He's tasked with appointing elders and bringing them to the Tabernacle to receive the R...

-That’s the feeling I get when I read about the prophets Eldad and Medad.
-Their story, as retold in Ginzberg's Legends of the Jews, is a fascinating little corner of Jewish propheti...
+Legends of the Jews turns to The Messianic Prophecies of Eldad and Medad.
+Their story, as retold in Ginzberg's Legends of the Jews, is a fascinating little corner of Jewish prophet...

 Ever have one of those moments where you hear something so earth-shattering, so potentially disruptive, that your first instinct is... well, to shut it down?
 To make it go away?
 Th...

 There's a fascinating little story tucked away in Legends of the Jews that gives us a glimpse into the lives of two lesser-known prophets, Eldad and Medad.
-Now, these weren't just ...
+These weren't just any o...

 The Torah tells us that Moses, our great leader, was the humblest man on Earth.
 Now, that’s a big claim, isn’t it?
-According to the ancient texts, Moses’ humility wasn't a one-off ...
+In ancient texts, Moses’ humility wasn't a one-off thing.
+It was ...

 The story goes that after God addressed Aaron and Miriam, they started interrupting Him!
 Can you imagine?
 It's a bold move.
 But what's even more fascinating is God's response.
 Rath...